googleapis/google-cloud-ruby/google-cloud-workflows-executions-v1beta/README.md

-# Ruby Client for the Workflows Executions V1beta API
+# Ruby Client for the Workflow Executions V1BETA API

 Manages user-provided workflows.

-Workflows link series of serverless tasks together in an order you define.
-Combine the power of Google Cloud's APIs, serverless products like Cloud Functions and Cloud Run, and calls to external APIs to create flexible serverless applications.
-Workflows requires no infrastructure management and scales seamlessly with demand, including scaling down to zero..

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Workflows Executions V1beta API.
+It provides basic client classes for a specific version of the Workflow Executions V1BETA API.
 Most users should consider using the main client gem, [google-cloud-workflows](https://rubygems.org/gems/google-cloud-workflows).
 See the section below titled *Which client should I use?* for more information.